-Money-Making Speculators Must Stablize Markets; Only Money-Losing Speculators Can Destabilize
+Money-Making Speculators Must Stabilize Markets; Only Money-Losing Speculators Can Destabilize

-My crude chart above (sorry!) illustrates Friedman's point.
-The blue line above represents commodity (or currency) price movements over time in a market WITHOUT speculators (due to a government ban for example), and the red line represents that same market WITH the fictional destabilizing speculators (as portrayed by the media and politicians) now being allowed to trade.
+The chart above illustrates Friedman's point.
+The blue line above represents commodity (or currency) price movements over time in a market WITHOUT speculators (due to a government ban on futures trading, e.g. onions), and the red line represents that same market WITH the fictional destabilizing speculators (as portrayed by the media and politicians) now being allowed to trade.
 For speculators to destabilize that market, they would have to make prices more volatile over time, and that is what the red line illustrates - there are greater price swings, and greater price volatility (both up AND down) WITH speculators compared to price movements over time WITHOUT speculators.

 But saying that speculators destabilize the market above is also the same thing as saying that destabilizing speculators must BUY when the market prices are at a HIGH point (driving them up even higher) and must SELL when the market prices are at a LOW point (driving them even lower).
 And as we all know, buying HIGH and selling LOW is a sure way to lose money, and speculators can then only be destabilizing if they are LOSING money, as Friedman points out, and therefore the chart above can NOT represent reality.